NBA stiffens take foul penalty, will keep play-in tournament - WHIZ News

 The take foul — in which the defender does not make a play on the ball — is what the league classifies as one that occurs either “during a transition scoring opportunity or immediately following a change of possession and before the offensive team had the opportunity to advance the ball.”
 The exception is in the final 2 minutes of the fourth quarter or overtime.

-The new penalty for such a foul is one free throw, which may be attempted by any player on the offended team in the game at the time the foul was committed, and continued possession.
+The new penalty for such a foul is one free throw, which may be attempted by any player on the offended team in the game at the time the foul was committed, along with continued possession.

 Silver addressed a number of other topics, including: